-CAUSES OF TMJ DISORDERS
+THE CAUSE OF TMJ DISORDERS

-The search for the cause of TMJ disorders has been a wild ride, jumping around between a number of anatomic and physiologic conditions.
 TMJ disorders were first discovered in denture patients who had lost vertical dimension (the height of the platform between their jawbones), and they are still blamed on loss of vertical dimension by some dentists.
-Later, when people with good natural teeth and tall bite platforms came to dominate the TMJ disorder population, the search shifted to other bite conditions, then ligament laxity (Ehlers-Danlos), forceps delivery, childhood injuries, whiplash, cervical spine injuries, scoliosis, accumulated microtraumatic episodes, stress, bruxism, habits such as fingernail biting, and various systemic conditions.
-The latest fad is to blame a tight lingual frenum or "tethered oral tissues" and to treat it by myofunctional therapy.
-Making muscles healthier helps all the affected tissues, but it does not in any way address the root of the problem.
+Later, when people with good natural teeth and tall bite platforms came to dominate the TMJ disorder population, the search shifted to other bite conditions, condyle position, and muscle imbalances.
+Then, after dentists were unable to connect the cause to features of the bite and jaw, the search for the cause broadened to include ligament laxity (Ehlers-Danlos), forceps delivery, childhood injuries, whiplash, cervical spine injuries, scoliosis, accumulated microtraumatic episodes, stress, bruxism, personal habits such as fingernail biting, and various systemic conditions.
+Many still blame nocturnal bruxism, although studies show it is not more frequent in TMJ disorder patients.
+Others blame old injuries, although TMJs heal rapidly from injuries and do not keep producing symptoms subsequently.
+The latest fad is to blame a tight lingual frenum and to cut it (frenectomy), although there is no scientific or even common sense support for that explanation or treatment in the vast majority of cases (see MISCONCEPTIONS).

 behrents.jpg